One Man's Mission To Bring Regenerative Agriculture To Sarawak

 Ugak Sanggau is on a mission to bring regenerative agriculture to Sarawak.
 His efforts are producing doubled benefits in saving the local environment and enriching local farmers at the same time.

-He has spent the last two years formulating different mixes of organic liquid fertilizers.
-The immediate challenge to his project was the ability to produce organic fertilizers to meet commercial demand.
-This may seem to be overly farsighted but Ugak had to know that he could create the supply if the demand he expected came around.
+He has spent the last two years formulating different mixes of organic liquid fertilisers.
+The immediate challenge to his project was the ability to produce organic fertilisers to meet commercial demand.
+This may seem to be overly farsighted, but Ugak had to know that he could create the supply if the demand he expected came around.
 Based on that reasoning alone, he started developing his recipes by using only what green or organic wastes were readily available around his farm and Miri itself.
-One of the best sources for green wastes turned out to the organic wastes from the local farmers market, which Ugak now relies on as a source for his organic liquid fertilizers.
+One of the best sources for green wastes turned out to the organic wastes from the local farmers market, which Ugak now relies on as a source for his organic liquid fertilisers.

 A winning solution for small farmers